ChronixDB/chronix.examples/README.md

 Shows how to plug the Chronix Server into your application.

 ## Time Series Exploration with Chronix [Jump To](https://github.com/ChronixDB/chronix.examples/tree/master/chronix-timeseries-exploration)
-An example showcases based on JavaFX and the default binary release of Chronix.
+An example showcase based on JavaFX and the default binary release of Chronix.

 ![Image of Chronix JavaFX Example](https://raw.githubusercontent.com/ChronixDB/chronix.examples/master/img/Chart-0.2.png)